Skip to content

 Buttons on the Modern Fluent Design files app

 It supports the breadcrumb navigation, but you can also click on it and enter a specific location via your keyboard.
 There aren’t many buttons due to the clean design.
-You do get a three-dot menu button for opening a new tab, pane, or window.
+You get a three-dot menu button for opening a new tab, pane, or window.
 Then you also have a button to toggle the preview pane, a button to switch between different view modes such as grid, list, etc., and a button to select all files, invert the selection, or clear selection.

 Performance